Get in touch with us

 • Activities: The park offers a variety of activities for all ages and abilities, such as hiking, biking, scenic driving, camping, wildlife viewing, and stargazing.
 You can hike on more than 15 trails that range from easy to strenuous, and see the park’s features such as natural bridges, arches, petroglyphs, and historic orchards.
 You can bike on the paved Scenic Drive or on the dirt roads that access the backcountry.
 You can drive on the 25-mile Scenic Drive or on the 70-mile Capitol Reef Scenic Byway (Highway 24), which offer spectacular views of the park and the surrounding landscape.
 You can camp at the Fruita Campground or in the backcountry with a permit.
 You can see the park’s wildlife, such as mule deer, bighorn sheep, coyotes, and many birds.
 You can also enjoy the park’s dark night skies, which are among the best in the country for stargazing.

 • Schedule: The park is open year-round, but the best time to visit is in the spring or fall, when the weather is mild and the colors are more vibrant.
 The summer can be very hot and dry, and the winter can be cold and snowy.
 Some roads and trails may be closed or impassable due to snow, ice, or mud.
-Check the park’s website2 or call the visitor center for current conditions and alerts2.
+Check the park’s website or call the visitor center for current conditions and alerts.

 If you are interested in learning more about Capitol Reef National Park, you can visit its website.